DuckDuckGo: Early years

 In 2010, DuckDuckGo began using privacy to differentiate itself from its competitors.
+Linux Mint and the Midori web browser had switched to DuckDuckGo as their default search engine by 2011.

-In July 2010, Weinberg started a DuckDuckGo community website (duck.co) to allow the public to report problems, discuss means of spreading the use of the search engine, request features, and discuss open sourcing the code.
-The company registered the domain name ddg.gg on February 22, 2011, and acquired duck.com in December 2018, which are used as shortened URL aliases that redirect to duckduckgo.com, and is also used as the domain for their email protection service.
+The company registered the domain name ddg.gg on February 22, 2011, and acquired duck.com in December 2018, which are used as shortened URL aliases that redirect to duckduckgo.com, while the latter is also used as the domain for their email protection service.